irsyadramadhan/recipe-app/README.md

 ## About the Project

-Recipe-app is a web-based recipe sharing application, where users can post, update, and delete their recipes.
+recipe-app is a web-based recipe sharing application, where users can post, update, and delete their recipes.

 ## Tech Stack